pscl4rke/fortune2/README.rst

 The Database:
     This is the directory ``$HOME/.fortune``.
 Any files in here with a ``.fortune`` file extension will be treated as data files, and quotes will be loaded from them.
-The format is the same as the original fortune's plain-text files (paragraphs of quotes separated by a percent sign on a line on its own).
-They can be symlinks.
+They can be symlinks if desired.
+The format has been copied from the original fortune's source files, sometimes referred to as the *Cookie Jar* format.
+This means it contains paragraphs of quotes separated by a percent sign on a line on its own.

 Room For Improvement
 --------------------

-It would be good for it to take an argument that lets it use a different database directory.
+*   It would be good for it to take an argument that lets it use a different database directory.

+*   The program could be refactored to work better as a Python module if that would be useful.

-I don't want to get into maintaining database files myself, but it would good to point to a number of other sources.
+*   I don't want to get into maintaining database files myself, but it would good to point to a number of other sources.
 I could provide a sample file.

+*   If I do provide a sample file then I could put together a test routine.